-The following graphs show the split between operating and capital expenditure for infrastructure.
+Figure 18 (see page 139) shows the split between operating and capital expenditure for infrastructure.
 For the next 10 years, we need to invest most in transportation as there is a high base programme of routine maintenance and renewal works.
 A breakdown of the financials for each activity is provided in the following activity summaries.
 The full list of the operating and capital budgets for each activity is included in our respective activity management plans.